artfulbytes/bots2d/README.md

 ```
 doxygen docs/Doxyfile
 ```

-Doxygen generates the output to ***docs/doxygen/***.
+to ***docs/doxygen/***.
-Or access it online via the github pages [here](https://artfulbytes.github.io/bots2d/).
+You can also access it online [here](https://artfulbytes.github.io/bots2d/).

 ## Known issues
 * Rendering is slightly off (probably because of rounding error)
-    - i.e physics is fine, but two objects next to each other are rendered with a small gap in-between.
+    - Physics is fine, but two objects next to each other are rendered with a small gap in-between.

 ## Troubleshooting